-Graduates from Methodist's B.F.A. in Graphic Design program will be able to create traditional and digital design, typography, and imagery conceptually and practically for print and interactive design solutions that meet the objectives of their employers, and/or clients.
-The program is also a preparation for graduate studies in graphic design.
+- Graduates from Methodist's B.F.A. in Graphic Design program will be able to create traditional and digital design, typography, and imagery conceptually and practically for solutions that meet the objectives of their employers, and/or clients.
+The program is also a preparation for graduate studies in graphic design. - Students can demonstrate a deeper understanding and appreciation of the arts through experiential learning as practitioners or as observers. - Students can create with a balance of technical proficiency and artistry. - Students can create unique, challenging, and diverse works suitable for public viewing. - Students can engage critically with pedagogical topics including technique, style, theory, and history.